m-digman/reporting-jira-cloud/README.md

 Create an API Token against your Atlassian account and store it somewhere safe: https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/

 Edit jira_conf.yaml and set the url, user and token.
-These are the values speciific to your Jira instance, example:
+These are the values specific to your Jira instance, example:
 ```yaml
 - jira:
     url: https://your-domain.atlassian.net